livechat/livechat-public-docs/agent-app-extension/_introduction.md

 > <img src="../__images/agent-app-extension.gif" width="400" />

-To activate the extension, login to the [Agent App](https://my.livechatinc.com/) and simply paste this snippet within developers console in your browser of choice.
+To activate the extension, login to the [Agent App](https://my.livechatinc.com/) and simply paste this snippet within the developers console in the browser of your choice.
 The `id` has to be `sandbox`, but you can go with `url` of your own environment.

 <aside class="notice">Keep in mind that a random URL won't work!
 For the extension to load completely, the Init method needs to be fired. </aside>

 Your extension should be ready to use.
-In the upper right corner of Agent App appear a button labelled "Sandbox App".
+In the upper right corner of Agent App you will see a button labelled "Sandbox App".